 Creationist: So it seems like you are saying that this “mechanism” is not really causing a change in the species.
 It only has the power to change trait-frequency in a whole population, considered statistically.
 But it does not actually produce anything.
 It can only filter what is already there to be filtered.
 Is that right?

 Evolutionist: Yes, “selection” is a “filter” that in effect “decides” what traits “work” at any given moment.
 For the Peppered Moth, predation “filtered” the population and “chose” dark color rather than light color.
 Over time, fewer and fewer light-colored moths made it through the “filter” to pass their trait along to the next generation.

-Creationist: But, again, some light-colored moths always made it through the “filter,” just as some dark-colored moths had made it through the “filter” before the industrial revolution.
+Creationist: But, I think you are missing my point.
+Again, some light-colored moths always made it through the “filter,” just as some dark-colored moths had made it through the “filter” before the industrial revolution.
 So, I’m not clear about what the nature of a “filter” is that doesn’t really filter.
 I mean, think of any other true filter we know of.
 It has holes of a certain size.
 It is impossible for any object larger than the hole size to pass through.
 So, at least you are saying that the “filter” of natural selection is not one with, shall we say, uniform-sized holes.
 It’s a pretty, shall we say, imperfect filter.

 Evolutionist: Exactly!
 You are getting it now.
 All of these analogies, such as “filter” and “fittest” and so forth only go so far.
 They are crude analogies and nothing more.
 But the mechanism itself, as we all see it actually working in reality, really does work.
 It is not a perfect, uniform “filter,” but it does indeed filter!